nagasudhirpulla/taming_python/blog/skills/logging.md

 ## Why logging
 * Logging can help to achieve observability of the performance and security of the application
-* Errors can be debugged easy by looking at generated logs
+* Errors can be debugged easy by looking at logs
-* Evolution of the application state can be traced with logs
+* Changes in application state can be traced with logs
 * Security and performance issues can be addressed easily by analyzing logs

 ## Python "logging" module